 About the Work

-Brooklyn-based multimedia artist Saya Woolfalk has spent a decade creating a fictional utopian universe that blends science fiction, fantasy and cultural anthropology to create a mythos that imagines the culture of tech savvy plant-human hybrids.
-UVP and the Everson present the latest chapter in Woolfalk’s ongoing narrative, including new video and fabric-based prints made while in residency at Light Work and UVP in 2015, as well as earlier video and sculptural works that provide an overview of the story to date.
+Brooklyn-based multimedia artist Saya Woolfalk has spent a decade creating a fictional utopian universe that blends science fiction, fantasy and cultural anthropology to create a mythos that imagines the culture of tech savvy plant-human hybrids called the Empathics.
+UVP and the Everson present the latest chapter in Woolfalk’s ongoing narrative, including new video and fabric-based prints made at Light Work in 2015, as well as earlier video and sculptural works that provide an overview of the story to date.

 For more information on the indoor exhibition in the Everson’s Cloud-Wampler and Robineau Galleries, go to: everson.org